 A second conviction increases the penalties.
-The jail time is up to one year and the fines may not be over $2,500.
+The jail time is up to one year and the fines are up to $2,500.
 Illinois revokes the driving license for at least five years or until age 21, whichever is longer.
 Then there’s either at least five days in jail or 240 hours of community service.

 Additional penalties apply if a DUI results in serious bodily harm or death.
+Or any of these facts.
 If it’s a third or later DUI.
 Having a DUI without a license.
 Or having one without insurance.

 Illinois alcohol laws prohibits operating a water vessel under the influence of alcohol or drugs.
 People face conviction of boating under the influence (BUI) if one of the following applies.
 They

 - Have a BAC of 0.08 or more.